zzh-tech/zzh-tech/README.md

 ### Hi there 👋

+**I'm actively looking for job opportunities!**

 - 🌱 I’m currently a 3rd-year Ph.D. student at the Department of Computer Science, The University of Tokyo.
-- 🔭 My current research interests include computational photography, machine/deep learning, and human-computer interaction.
+- 🔭 My current research interests include computational photography, low-level vision, and machine/deep learning.
-- :computer: I'm actively looking for job opportunities!
 - :envelope: Email: zhong [at] is.s.u-tokyo.ac.jp
 - :watermelon: Website: https://zzh-tech.github.io/